-Carbon monoxide attaches to red blood cells, stealing oxygen from your body it needs to live.
-It mixes with these cells more than 200 times more smoothly than oxygen, creating a condition known as carboxyhemoglobin saturation.
+Carbon monoxide attaches to red blood cells, stealing oxygen from your body it needs to thrive.
+It mixes with these cells more than 200 times more effortlessly than oxygen, creating a condition known as carboxyhemoglobin saturation.

-Carbon monoxide, on lieu of oxygen, then gets carried to the critical organs via the bloodstream.
+Carbon monoxide, in place of oxygen, then gets carried to the vital organs by the bloodstream.
 Simply put, carbon monoxide starves your body of oxygen.
-Organs have to have oxygen; without it, they begin to suffocate.
+Organs require oxygen; without it, they begin to suffocate.